ChengshengDeng/Leetcode-SQL-Learning/Window Function/1308 Running Total For Different Numbers.md

  WITH temp AS( SELECT  * ,
                        SUM(score_points)OVER(PARTITION BY gender ORDER BY day ASC) total FROM Scores )

 SELECT gender,day, total
 FROM temp
 GROUP BY 1,2
 ORDER BY 1,2

-             FROM Scores )
-SELECT gender,day, total
-FROM temp
-GROUP BY 1,2
-ORDER BY 1,2

 ```